Community Wellness Commitment

 - Explore the range of safety features within the app, including contact information for emergencies, a button for reporting police tips, and a friend walk that allows users to send their locations to friends and loved ones so that they can monitor their walk to a specific destination safely.

 Click here for more information and frequently asked questions on the Hokie Ready app and the Hokie Health screening survey.

-*For those who do not have a smartphone, they can complete the survey online or in a paper form, specifically for students and for faculty, staff, and wage employees.
+*Those who do not have a smartphone can complete the survey online or in a paper form, specifically for students and for faculty, staff, and wage employees.
 There also is a paper form for those who contract with the university for goods and services.